Pathway analysis with AUCell¶

 degs

-0 insulin metabolic process (GO:1901142) 1 amylin receptor signaling pathway (GO:0097647) 2 calcitonin family receptor signaling pathway (...
-3 regulation of plasma membrane organization (GO...
+0 insulin metabolic process (GO:1901142) 1 negative regulation of organelle organization ...
+2 amylin receptor signaling pathway (GO:0097647) 3 calcitonin family receptor signaling pathway (...
+4 regulation of osteoclast differentiation (GO:0...
 Name: names, dtype: object

 import matplotlib.pyplot as plt